 Is this a private school?

 Dallas Community School is a public charter school.
-This means the school is funded by public funds, but is operated independently.
+This means that families pay no tuition because the school is funded by public funds, but is operated independently of the local public schools.
 The funds are funneled from the state of Oregon to Dallas School District and then to Dallas Community School.
 As a charter school, we are free to develop a new approach to education, which allows us to offer a program that meets the needs of nontraditional learners.
 Students who enroll at DCS are part of a public school.
-They cannot be dual-enrolled in another public school and are not registered as homeschoolers with their local Education Service District.
+They cannot be dual-enrolled in another public school and are not registered as homeschoolers with their local Education Service District, even though students are home learners (with support from DCS).
 Dallas Community School is operated as a program of Community Innovation Partners, which is a nonprofit, grassroots organization that is based in Dallas.
 Community Innovation Partners was created in 2013 by parents who wanted a different approach to education.
-We are not a corporation or a business….just a local group of parents who think kids could benefit from a nontraditional approach.
-Dallas Community School is our first big project… and more is on the way!

 Do I have to pay tuition?

 No. Dallas Community School is a public charter school, so we do not charge tuition.

 - Support for learners: Our Education Guides will work with you and your child to develop a Personalized Learning Plan that meets the interests, learning profile, and developmental needs of your child.
 You will work with the Guide to identify curriculum and experiences that fit with your child’s learning style.
 Your Guide will connect you with community-based learning options.
 The School will pay for these resources, up to a specific dollar amount.